-Objectives
+Objectives:

-- Determine benefits of irrigating olives with lowsalinity aquacultural effluents by measuring growth of trees - Determine any detrimental effects on soil caused by the application of saline irrigation water through the monitoring of soil salinity - 3.
-Reduce the reliance on chemical fertilizers through the application of nutrient-rich aquacultural effluents - Quantify efficient utilization of scarce water resources through the multiple use of water for shrimp production and irrigation - Initiate an integrated aquaculture/agriculture extension program in Arizona by hosting an integrated agriculture field day, distributing a newsletter and developing a bulletin and website reporting findings
+1. Determine benefits of irrigating olives with low-salinity aquacultural effluents by measuring growth of trees.
+2. Determine any detrimental effects on soil caused by the application of saline irrigation water through the monitoring of soil salinity.

-Methods
+3. Reduce the reliance on chemical fertilizers through the application of nutrient rich aquacultural effluents.
+4. Quantify efficient utilization of scarce water resources through the multiple use of water for shrimp production and irrigation.

+5. Initiate an integrated aquaculture/agriculture extension program in Arizona by hosting an integrated agriculture field day, distributing a newsletter, and developing a bulletin and website reporting findings.

+Methods:

 A randomized complete block experimental plot was laid out on a commercial shrimp farm growing Litopenaeus vannamei, the Pacific white shrimp, in Gila Bend, Arizona.
 Olive trees (one year old from cuttings) were planted in ten rows of twelve trees, on a 0.133 ha (0.329 acres).
 Trees were planted in the bottom of a single furrow 30 cm wide and 30 cm deep, and watered by flood irrigation.
 Tree height was measured monthly.
-The experimental plot was isolated from other olive groves and managed under standard farm procedures.
+The experimental plot was isolated from other olive groves, and managed in accordance to standard farm procedures.